One of the questions I am asked most often–right after “What’s that bird?”—is what food to use in backyard bird feeders that will attract more birds.

 - Suet cages = (you guessed it) suet

-And please, for the love of all things feathered, clean your feeders every 1–2 weeks.
-Moldy seed and funky suet are no way to run a bird café.
+And please, clean your feeders every 1–2 weeks.
+Moldy seed and funky suet are detrimental to your bird’s health.
+You do not want to spread diseases that can contaminate dirty feeders.

 Homemade Bird Food: Bark Butter, Texas-Style

-Want bonus points and more bird activity?
+Want more bird activity?
 Make your own bark butter.

 Here is my Simple Recipe: